 Before her, Wallace accomplished the same feat in Pokémon Emerald.

 As a rule that has been in place ever since Generation III, the Elite Four and Champion will take one of these after you beat them the first time round.
 In your rematch, their teams will have gone up by about ten or so levels (or twenty in some cases).
 This can take some players by surprise when their Level 50-something team that won them their victory handily is on the receiving end of a Curb-Stomp Battle.
+This didn't happen in Pokémon X and Y for some reason, but come the Hoenn remakes the Elite Four, aside from all gaining around twenty levels, can Mega Evolve their final Pokémon.

-Shepard to an extent, as if s/he weren't Bad Ass enough.
-The different classes change and evolve through the trilogy so a soldier can go from being proficient with any firearms to wielding rifles bigger than s/he is to Improbable Aiming Skills using Bullet Time, a vanguard can go from a Magic Knight to using biotics to physically clear a room, a adept can go from Squishy Wizard to nigh unstoppable, etc. And Shepard can take skills from other characters were s/he so inclined.
+Shepard to an extent, as if s/he weren't Badass enough.
+The different classes change and evolve through the trilogy so a soldier can go from being proficient with any firearms to wielding rifles bigger than s/he is to Improbable Aiming Skills using Bullet Time, a vanguard can go from a Magic Knight to using biotics to physically clear a room, an adept can go from Squishy Wizard to nigh unstoppable, etc. And Shepard can take skills from other characters were s/he so inclined.

 Feynriel of Dragon Age II starts off as a young, angry, terrified half-elven runaway who's being pursued by demons, Templars, and kidnappers.
 Save him from the Circle in Act 1 and spare his life in the Fade in Act 2, and he upgrades to taking out people with his mind from half a continent away.